-For any global field $K$, one may define its {\it absolute discriminant} $D_K$ as follows.
+For a global field $K$, one may define its {\it absolute discriminant} $D_K$ as follows.
 If $K$ is a number field, then $D_K$ is the absolute value of the discriminant of $K$ viewed as an extension of $\Q$.
 If $K$ is the function field of a smooth projective and geometrically connected curve $\sc$ over $\F_q$, then $D_K=q^{2g-2}$ where $g$ is the genus of $\sc$.
-The norm of the relative discriminant of $L$ over $F$ is related to the absolute discriminants of $L$ and $F$ by the following formula (\cite{JP}): Therefore, the version of Theorem~\ref{thmainfield} where we instead order degree $n$ extensions of $F$ by absolute discriminant is a trivial consequence of Theorem~\ref{thmainfield}.
+The norm of the relative discriminant of $L$ over $F$ is related to the absolute discriminants of $L$ and $F$ by the following formula (\cite{JP}): Therefore, the version of Theorem~\ref{thmainfield} where we instead order degree-$n$ extensions of $F$ by absolute discriminant is a consequence of Theorem~\ref{thmainfield}.

-We will actually prove much more general versions of Theorem~\ref{thmainfield}.
-First, we count field extensions of~$F$ of degree $n$ satisfying any collection of local conditions at finitely many primes.
-In fact, we will even allow for certain collections of local conditions at infinitely many primes.
-For each prime $\fP$ of $F$, let $\Sigma_\fP$ be a set of isomorphism classes of \'etale algebras of degree $n$ over~$F_\fP.$ We say that the collection $(\Sigma_\fP)$ is {\it acceptable} if, for all but finitely many $\fP$, the set $\Sigma_\fP$ contains all \'etale algebras of degree $n$ over $F_\fP$ that have squarefree (relative) discriminant over $F_\fP$.
-Then we may asymptotically count the total number of isomorphism classes of extensions $L$ over $F$ of degree $n$ of bounded relative discriminant whose local specification lies in $(\Sigma_\fP)$, i.e., $L\otimes F_\fP\in\Sigma_\fP$ for all $\fP$.
+We actually prove much more general versions of Theorem~\ref{thmainfield}.
+First, we count field extensions of~$F$ of degree $n$ satisfying any collection of local conditions at finitely many places.
+In fact, we will even allow for certain collections of local conditions at infinitely many places.
+For each place $\fP$ of $F$, let $\Sigma_\fP$ be a set of isomorphism classes of \'etale algebras of degree $n$ over~$F_\fP.$ We say that the collection $(\Sigma_\fP)$ is {\it acceptable} if, for all but finitely many $\fP$, the set $\Sigma_\fP$ contains all \'etale algebras of degree $n$ over $F_\fP$ that are unramified or have splitting type $(1^2\tau)$ where $\tau$ is an unramified splitting type of dimension $n-2$.
+Note when the characteristic of $F$ is not $2$, one of these two splitting possibilities occurs if the discriminant is squarefree.
+We prove the following asymptotic formula for the number of isomorphism classes of extensions $L$ over $F$ of degree $n$ of bounded relative discriminant whose local specifications lie in $(\Sigma_\fP)$, i.e., $L\otimes F_\fP\in\Sigma_\fP$ for all $\fP$.

-\begin{theorem} Let $n=2$, $3$, $4$, or $5$.
-Let $\Sigma=(\Sigma_p)$ be an acceptable collection of local specifications for degree $n$ extensions of $F$.
-Let $N_{n,\Sigma}(F,X)$ denote the number of degree $n$ field extensions $L$ with local specification in $\Sigma$, weighted by $(\#\Aut(L/F))^{-1}$, whose normal closure over $F$ has full Galois group $S_n$, such that the norm of the relative $S$-discriminant of $L$ over $F$ is at most $X$ if $F$ is a number field, and is equal to~$X$ if $F$ is a function field.
-Suppose the characteristic of $F$ is not $2$.
+\begin{theoremx} Let $F$ be a global number or function field of any characteristic.
+Let $n=2$, $3$, $4$, or~$5$.
+Let $\Sigma=(\Sigma_\fP)$ be an acceptable collection of local specifications for degree-$n$ extensions of $F$.
+Let $N_{n,\Sigma}(F,X)$ denote the number of degree-$n$ field extensions $L$ with local specifications in $\Sigma$, weighted by $(\#\Aut(L/F))^{-1}$, whose normal closure over $F$ has full Galois group $S_n$, such that the norm of the relative discriminant of $L$ over $F$ is at most $X$ if $F$ is a number field and is equal to~$X$ if $F$ is a function field.
 Then

 where the constant $c$ is $\frac12$ if $F$ is a number field and $\log q$ if $F$ is a function field, and where